Are you considering a Learn-To-Skate program? You will find our registration on the link below! $99 for the whole season!

 This will be a fun experience for you and your child.
 We encourage you to get involved NOTE** If a parent or caregiver would like to assist their child they MUST wear skates and a helmet…the only requirement is you must have a HECC approved helmet based on USA Hockey rules..
 Any additional family members (siblings, etc.) must get verbal approval from the Director of LTS before entering ice.
 Our focus is SAFETY!
 For the children as well as for you!

-Please contact the Program Coordinator or any of the board members if you have questions, problems, or concerns.
+or any of the board members if you have questions, problems, or concerns.

 If you feel your child is ready to take that next step to Mini-Mite Hockey, ask one of our on-ice coordinators.
 Coaches will be able to evaluate your son/daughter to help you decide where to place them during these formative years.